6 Hours of Silverstone

-The 4 Hours of Silverstone (formerly the 1000 km of Silverstone and 6 Hours of Silverstone) is an endurance sports car race held at Silverstone Circuit near the Northamptonshire villages of Silverstone and Whittlebury.
-First run in 1976 as part of the World Sportscar Championship, the race was a part of the FIA World Endurance Championship between 2012 and 2019, but the 2020 race was cancelled due to the COVID-19 pandemic and the race didn't return for 2021.
+The 6 Hours of Silverstone (formerly the 1000 km of Silverstone and 4 Hours of Silverstone) is an endurance sports car race held at Silverstone Circuit near the Northamptonshire villages of Silverstone and Whittlebury.
+First run in 1976 as part of the World Sportscar Championship, the race was a part of the FIA World Endurance Championship between 2012 and 2019, but the 2020 race was cancelled due to the COVID-19 pandemic and did not return for 2021.
 The RAC Tourist Trophy has been awarded to the winners of the event.

 History

 In 1975, a round of the World Championship of Makes was not held in Britain for one of the first times since 1966.
 The 1000 km Brands Hatch which had been run almost consecutively during that period went under hiatus while track upgrades were carried out.
 Following upgrades of its own in 1975, plans were made for sportscars to return to Britain by using Silverstone instead of Brands Hatch.
 The event was a six-hour endurance, part of the Group 5 World Championship.

 The first running consisted of a small field as some season competitors chose not to compete.
 British drivers John Fitzpatrick and Tom Walkinshaw managed to upset the factory teams by scoring the inaugural victory in a BMW.
 The following year, competition grew as the factory Porsche team, under the guise of Martini Racing, earned their first of two consecutive victories for drivers Jochen Mass and Jacky Ickx.
 The Porsche factory team was not able to continue their streak into 1979 when their lead car crashed, leaving the privateer Gelo Racing Porsche to a dominant win.

 1980 saw the first victory by a sports-prototype.
 Alain de Cadenet managed to win the home event as a driver, team owner, as well as a constructor when he and Desiré Wilson won by 18 seconds in a car of his own design.
 A Group 5 car took its final victory in 1981 with the all-German Velga Racing Team before the class was phased out.

 1982 was the first year of the Group C category in the World Championship, although the race that year was actually won by an older Group 6 Lancia.
 The first Group C victory came in 1983 as Porsche returned to their factory dominance of the event, going on to win the 1984 and 1985 events as well.
 Jacky Ickx and Jochen Mass still hold record of most wins, having won the race four times in 1977, 1978, 1984 and 1985.
 In 1986 British success returned as the Jaguar factory team was able to upset Porsche for the first time since the company had returned to racing.
 Jaguar then began to dominate in a fashion similar to Porsche, as they too won the next two years.
 American Eddie Cheever co-drove in each of the three victories.